Lelit Bianca Dual Boiler Espresso Machine PID V3 with Manual Brew Pressure Profiling through Flow Control with Grouphead Needle Valve and Paddle

 Control Brew Pressure on the Fly!
 A 1st for any E61 Grouphead

-The wooden paddle and brew pressure gauge mounted on top of the grouphead allows full manual control over the brew pressure (through control over water flow) as you are pulling your shot of espresso.
+The wooden paddle and brew pressure gauge on top of the grouphead allows full manual control over the brew pressure (through control over water flow) as you are pulling your shot of espresso.
 Create different flavor profiles to your heart’s content!

 Reservoir: Pick a side, any side!

 Have you ever seen an espresso machine that gives you a choice where to put the water reservoir?
-The Lelit Bianca does!
+Well, the Lelit Bianca does!
 An even bigger benefit is that when the reservoir is on the outside, the heat built up on the inside of the machine is not heating the water in the plastic reservoir.
 The heated reservoir water on other machines can change the thermodynamics of the water entering the coffee boiler and thus the water going through the grouphead.

 Wooden Handled Bottomless Portafilter & Dual Spout Portafilter